What Should I do if I Get a Credit Card That I Didn’t Request in the Mail?

-However, if your card is active, or if you made an oral or written request for the card, a company may send a replacement card—even if the new card is usable at more stores or has different features.
+However, if your card is active or if you made an oral or written request for the card, a company may send a replacement card even if the new card has different features.
 And, occasionally, a bank might issue a credit card in error.

-What to Do if You Get an Unsolicited Credit Card
+What to Do When You Receive a Credit Card You Didn't Apply For

-Also, you'll need to close the account.
+First, close the account.
 If you don't, your credit file might show that you have an account with an open line of credit.
 Some creditors won't extend credit to people they believe already have too much credit.
 Having an unused account could be grounds for denying you future credit or limiting increases on existing accounts.
+(But see "What to Do When You're Misled Into Signing Up for a Card" below, which covers how your credit utilization ratio affects your credit.
+This section assumes you didn't accidently sign up for the card, which means the card shouldn't appear on your credit, even as a hard inquiry, and you should close the account to protect your credit.)

 • you believe the company sent you the unsolicited card in violation of the law